amyfisticuffs/msit5650-aws-project/README.md

 # Project Summary: LingoSphere
 **Final project in AWS for MSIT5650 Cloud Computing**

 I developed an AWS-based language learning application, **LingoSphere**, that integrates both IaaS and SaaS solutions.
+I approached this project with the goal of learning more about cloud computing and AWS while incorporating interesting services and robust security practices.

 ## Infrastructure and Services
 For infrastructure, the project leverages AWS IaaS offerings: